SergioCalo/PhD_literature/README.md

 ## [Read later](#content)

+**Regret bounds for learning state representations in reinforcement learning.**

+**Automatic construction of temporally extended actions for MDPs using bisimulation metrics**

 **Abstract Value Iteration for Hierarchical Reinforcement Learning**

 **On the Geometry of Reinforcement Learning in Continuous State and Action Spaces**